-Planning for Beyond Brentford
+Planning for beyond Brentford

-A wide variety of different careers events including our Higher Education ‘Futures’ fair are planned and executed to give you as much support as possible to explore career options and make informed choices.
+A wide variety of different careers events including our Careers and Higher Education ‘Futures’ fair are planned and executed to give you as much support as possible to explore career options and make informed choices.

 6th formers are supported through the UCAS process by their dedicated tutor and by attending workshops and assemblies presented by outside speakers from higher education institutions, engaged, highly skilled alumni and other industry professionals.

 Students are encouraged to attend university open days and residential schools.
 Recently, our students have been selected for summer school courses in medicine, natural sciences and humanities subjects at Oxford, Cambridge and other Russell Group universities.
 We have also been successful in placing students on courses at other universities, both in London and further afield, for taster sessions in engineering, pharmacy, medicine, law and English Literature.
 The aim of these courses is to give students a better idea of life at university.